Reference interest rates

-- Bank of England (Working Group on Sterling Risk-Rree Rates)
+- for SONIA, Bank of England (Working Group on Sterling Risk-Free Rates)

-- Swiss National Bank (The National Working Group on Swiss Franc Reference Rates)
+- for SARON, Swiss National Bank (The National Working Group on Swiss Franc Reference Rates)

-- Bank of Japan (The Study Group on Risk-Free Reference Rates)
+- for TONA, Bank of Japan (The Study Group on Risk-Free Reference Rates)

 Main differences between IBORs and new RFRs